jesusdsg/zemoga-test/README.md

 Finally, it would only be necessary to start the "npm start" inside the frontend folder.

-I hope my code compiles fine :')
+I hope my code compiles fine :relieved: